docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/index.rst

 that include namespace constants.
 The top-level objects provide access to additional support classes that encapsulate individual metadata properties, file information, and XMP packet information, and a utility that allows iteration through properties.
-See "XMPScript object reference" on page 261 for details of the classes, their properties, and their methods.
+See :ref:`xmpscript-object-reference` for details of the classes, their properties, and their methods.